-Lamination Stacks For Induction Motor in China
+Induction Motor Core Lamination in China

-Induction motor laminations, often referred to as asynchronous motor cores, are integral components that form the stationary part of an induction motor.
+Induction motor laminations, often referred to as asynchronous motor laminations, are integral components that form the stationary part of an induction motor.
 These laminations consist of thin layers of electrically insulated metal sheets, typically made of materials like silicon steel.

 With a rich experience and a dedicated team of experts, we specialize in producing laminations that meet the stringent requirements of the electric motor industry.